SteffeyDev/osc-scenes/README.md

 So, pretty basic, right?
 Just create a list of endpoints and specify the prefix and routing details for each.
 You can add as many enpoints as you want, each separated by that line containing nothing but a `-`.
 And unfortunately yes, the indentation is important, so try to keep the format consistent.

 In case you haven't figured it out by now, the prefix is the first part of the address after the inital `/`.
-For example, if the address is `/train/start 1`, then the prefix is just `train`.
+For example, if the address is `/tv/channel 65`, then the prefix is just `tv`.
 Most OSC endpoints have a dedicated prefix, so you should be able to use this schema to route to most endpoints.
 What is an endpoint?
 An endpoint is any application or service capable of processing incoming OSC messages and taking some action on that message.

 If you don't know, the `127.0.0.1` address is called your `localhost` address; use that if the OSC endpoint is on the same computer that you are running the scene controller on.